Qantas auctions off two A380 lie-flat airplane seats

 There are a couple of caveats: To enter the auction, you have to be based in Australia, as well as be a member of Qantas Frequent Flyer program with points to spare.
 The A380 seats must also be purchased as a pair.

-Qantas also clarifies that the seats' built-in TV screens won't work outside of the aircraft, but suggests they'd be perfect for watching a movie or TV series in your own home.

-The seats can be plugged into a home electronic output via a converter, and will recline, allowing the winner to fully embrace the inflight vibes.
+Qantas also clarifies that the seats' built-in TV screens won't work outside of the aircraft.
+The seats can be plugged into a home electronic output via a converter, and will recline, allowing the winner to embrace the inflight vibes.

 Qantas will accept starting bids of 350,000 Qantas points for the seats.